coq/coq/doc/sphinx/practical-tools/utilities.rst

 .. note::

-   Dune's Coq support is still experimental; we strongly recommend using Dune 2.3 or later.
+   Dune's Coq support is still experimental; we strongly recommend using Dune 3.2 or later.

 .. note::

    The canonical documentation for the Coq Dune extension is maintained upstream; please refer to the `Dune manual
    <https://dune.readthedocs.io/>`_ for up-to-date information.
-This
+The
-   documentation is up to date for Dune 2.3.
+   documentation below is up to date for Dune 3.2

 Building a Coq project with Dune requires setting up a Dune project for your files.
 This involves adding a ``dune-project`` and ``pkg.opam`` file to the root (``pkg.opam`` can be empty or generated by Dune itself), and then providing ``dune`` files in the directories your ``.v`` files are placed.
-For the experimental version "0.1" of the Coq Dune language, Coq library stanzas look like:
+For the experimental version "0.3" of the Coq Dune language, Coq library stanzas look like:

 .. code:: scheme